swkeever/tailwind-scss/README.md

 # Passport Design

-This is a simple design system largely based on [Tailwind CSS](https://tailwindcss.com/).

-We use [include-media](https://github.com/eduardoboucas/include-media) for media queries.

 ## Usage

 The repo already contains the files you need to get started using Sass.
-But if you want to generate new configuration files, you can run
+But if you want to generate new Tailwind configuration files, you can run

 ```bash
 npm run parse